Disability Services

 Disability Services collaborates with students with impairments, conditions and/or disabilities to provide reasonable accommodations, auxiliary aids, and support services that are individualized and based on a person-to-person meeting, an assessment of barriers, and documentation.

-Once the Student Self-Identification Form and any available documentation are submitted, Disability Services will review these materials within 10 business days.
+Once the Student Self-Identification Form and any available documentation are submitted, Disability Services will review these materials within 2-3 weeks.
 Following this review, Disability Services will contact the student via GMU email (when available) either to request additional information or to schedule the initial meeting.

 Students can complete the registration process at any point in their academic career.